SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. _wallet-attestation.rst:

-Wallet Attestation
+Wallet Assertion
 ++++++++++++++++++

-Wallet Attestation contains information regarding the security level of the device hosting the Wallet Instance.
+Wallet Assertion contains information regarding the security level of the device hosting the Wallet Instance.
 It primarily certifies the **authenticity**, **integrity**, **security**, **privacy**, and **trustworthiness** of a particular Wallet Instance.
-The Wallet Attestation MUST contain a Wallet Instance public key.
+The Wallet Assertion MUST contain a Wallet Instance public key.

 Requirements
 ------------

-The following requirements for the Wallet Attestation are met:
+The following requirements for the Wallet Assertion are met:

-- The Wallet Attestation MUST use the signed JSON Web Token (JWT) format;
+- The Wallet Assertion MUST use the signed JSON Web Token (JWT) format;
-- The Wallet Attestation MUST give all the relevant information to attests the **integrity** and **security** of the device where the Wallet Instance is installed.
+- The Wallet Assertion MUST give all the relevant information to attests the **integrity** and **security** of the device where the Wallet Instance is installed.
-- The Wallet Attestation MUST be signed by the Wallet Provider that has authority over and that is the owner of the Wallet Solution, as specified by the overseeing registration authority.
-This ensures that the Wallet Attestation uniquely links the Wallet Provider to this particular Wallet Instance.
+- The Wallet Assertion MUST be signed by the Wallet Provider that has authority over and that is the owner of the Wallet Solution, as specified by the overseeing registration authority.
+This ensures that the Wallet Assertion uniquely links the Wallet Provider to this particular Wallet Instance.
 - The Wallet Provider MUST ensure the integrity, authenticity, and genuineness of the Wallet Instance, preventing any attempts at manipulation or falsification by unauthorized third parties.
-- The Wallet Attestation MUST have a mechanism in place for revoking the Wallet Instance, allowing the Wallet Provider to terminate service for a specific instance at any time.
+- The Wallet Assertion MUST have a mechanism in place for revoking the Wallet Instance, allowing the Wallet Provider to terminate service for a specific instance at any time.
-- The Wallet Attestation MUST be securely bound to the Wallet Instance ephemeral public key.
+- The Wallet Assertion MUST be securely bound to the Wallet Instance ephemeral public key.
-- The Wallet Attestation MAY be usable multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
+- The Wallet Assertion MAY be usable multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new assertions with each interaction.
-- The Wallet Attestation MUST be short-lived and MUST have an expiration date time, after which SHOULD no longer be considered valid.
+- The Wallet Assertion MUST be short-lived and MUST have an expiration date time, after which SHOULD no longer be considered valid.
-- The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness are not guaranteed.
+- The Wallet Assertion MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness are not guaranteed.
 In this case, the Wallet Instance MUST be revoked.
-- Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated to them.
+- Each Wallet Instance SHOULD be able to request multiple assertions with different ephemeral public keys associated to them.
 This requirement provides a privacy-preserving measure, as the public key MAY be used as a tracking tool during the presentation phase (see also the point listed below).
-- The Wallet Attestation MUST NOT contain any information that can be used to directly reference the User.
+- The Wallet Assertion MUST NOT contain any information that can be used to directly reference the User.
-- The Wallet Instances MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.
+- The Wallet Instances MUST secure a Wallet Assertion as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.
 - Private keys MUST be generated and stored in the WSCD using at least one of the approaches listed below:

   - **Local Internal WSCD**: in this approach, the WSCD relies entirely on the device's native cryptographic hardware, such as the Secure Enclave on iOS devices or the Hardware Backed Keystore or Strongbox on Android devices.